Miro Python client

 )

-To support the client library storage functionality in your app, implement the following get
+To support the client library storage functionality in your app, implement the following get and set interface:

 class Storage(ABC):